driskull/ds2020/OUTLINE.md

 - Thanks Euen
 - The ArcGIS JavaScript API provides ready to use widgets, to help you build great apps without writing a lot of code.
-- I'd like to show how you can build an impactful app with a few of them
+- I'd like to show how you can build an impactful app using a few of them
 - Heres the reference page Popup
   - Popup is automatically setup on a view and gives you info about a feature
   - Just like all widgets, easy to customize via settings